Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Methods

 where $SD$, $R_SR_D$ and $DR_S$ are weighted counts of galaxy-galaxy, random-random and galaxy-random pairs (with $S$ and $D$ denoting shape and density samples), binned based on their perpendicular and line-of-sight separation, $r_\mathrm{p}$ and $\Pi$.

 In the periodic simulation box, the $DR$ and $RR$ values are computed analytically, and for a particular bin in $(r_\mathrm{p}, \Pi)$ are given by

-where $N_g$ is the number of galaxies.
+where $N_{g}$ is the number of galaxies of the desired type (density or shape sample) in the simulation.
 Since we use jackknife methods to obtain the covariance, the $DR$ and $RR$ values are rescaled by $N_\text{jk}-1$, where $N_\text{jk}$ is the number of jackknife regions.
 To ensure that the expected number of $DD$ pairs in the absence of clustering matches the analytical calculation, we also modify the jackknife implementation.
 For a galaxy pair $(i,j)$, if both galaxies belong to jackknife region $k$, the pair is excluded when region $k$ is excluded.
 However, for a cross pair where only one of the galaxies belongs to region $k$, the pair is only excluded with probability $50\%$.
 We have confirmed that the measurements obtained using this method are consistent with the implementation where random points were used to compute the $DR$ and $RR$ values and a simple jackknife estimator was used where pair $(i,j)$ is always excluded when either of the galaxies is not in region $k$.

 A modified version of the Landy-Szalay estimator \citep{mandelbaum-2011,Singh2017cov} was used for measuring the cross-correlation function of galaxy positions and intrinsic ellipticities as a function of $r_\mathrm{p}$ and $\Pi$: